HippoCampusRobotics/fav_docs/_sources/final_project.rst.txt

       def on_detections(self, msg: AprilTagDetectionArray):
          rospy.loginfo(f'Detected {len(msg.detections)} tags.')

-         for detection in msg.detections:
+         for detection in msg.detections:  # iterate over all detections

-               # there are only multiple ids, if we specify tag bundles.
+               # A 'detection' only contains multiple IDs if it is a tag bundle consisting of
-               # since we only have standalone tags, only a single id will be in
+               # multiple tags.
+Since we haven't defined tag bundles, and are only detecting
-               # the id array.
+               # single, i.e. 'standalone', tags, only a single id will be in the published id array.
                tag_id = detection.id[0]

                # same for the size as for the id
                tag_size = detection.size[0]

                frame = detection.pose.header.frame_id

-               # yeah, many .pose...
+               # yeah, a lot of '.pose' ...
                pose: Pose = detection.pose.pose.pose
                p = pose.position
                q = pose.orientation